 Cornwall Innovation comprises the county's newest business acceleration facilities; the Pool Innovation Centre, Tremough Innovation Centre and the Health and Wellbeing Innovation Centre based at Treliske in Truro.

-The Pool Innovation Centre business acceleration facility welcomes start-up and existing businesses from a range of sectors to:
+The Pool Innovation Centre business acceleration facility welcomes start-up and existing businesses from a range of sectors to enjoy:

-The Tremough Innovation Centre business acceleration facility welcomes businesses from the creative, media, eco and environmental science sectors to:
+The Tremough Innovation Centre business acceleration facility welcomes businesses from the creative, media, eco and environmental science sectors to enjoy:

-The Health & Wellbeing Innovation Centre business acceleration facility welcomes knowledge based businesses within sectors that support health and wellbeing to:
+The Health & Wellbeing Innovation Centre business acceleration facility welcomes knowledge based businesses within sectors that support health and wellbeing to enjoy:

 Cornwall Innovation is Cornwall's newest business acceleration facility that comprises of the Pool Innovation Centre, Tremough Innovation Centre and the Health and Wellbeing Innovation Centre.

 Cornwall Innovation consists of the Pool, Tremough and Health & Wellbeing Innovation Centres.
 Each has its own Centre Manager, Administrator and Clerical Assistant with the Cornwall Innovation Director overseeing the whole family.